Fannett, Texas

+History

 The community is named after B. J. Fannett, a local landowner who opened a general store there in the 1890s.
 When Japanese immigrants brought rice farming to the area, Fannett grew to meet the farmers' needs.

-Although oil has been discovered near Fannett, the town's population has remained small.

 In 1993 and again in 2004, Fannett was the center of a controversy over the naming of Jap Road (now Boondocks Road).
-The road had been named in the early 20th century to honor immigrant rice farmer Yoshio Mayumi.
-However, the meaning of the word "Jap" had changed over time, transforming an honor into an ethnic slur.
+The road had been named in the early 20th century in reference to the immigrant rice farmer Yoshio Mayumi.
+However, as social awareness increased over time, it became clear that the name was never meant to honor Mayumi and had always been an ethnic slur.
+Instead of naming the road after Mayumi, it was decided to change the name to Boondocks Road.

 Fannett is home to the Clifton Steamboat Museum, which features a large exhibit on Lieutenant Commander Harry Brinkley Bass (after whom the United States Navy destroyer USS Brinkley Bass was named).

 Demographics

+Fannett first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 2,363 people, 871 households, and 588 families residing in the CDP.